Fan Casting Tony Curtis as Private First Class Louden Downey in A Few Good Men (1952)

 0 comments on Tony Curtis as Private First Class Louden Downey in A Few Good Men (1952)

 Tony Curtis is known for his roles in Some Like It Hot, Spartacus, and Rosemary's Baby.
-He has been suggested by fans for 79 roles on myCast, including Celeborn in Stanley Kubrick's The Lord of the Rings (1968).
-Similar actors include Marlon Brando, Kirk Douglas, and Paul Newman.
+He has been suggested by fans for 77 roles on myCast, including Celeborn in Stanley Kubrick's The Lord of the Rings (1968).
+Similar actors include Marlon Brando, Paul Newman, and Kirk Douglas.
 Tony Curtis was suggested to play Private First Class Louden Downey in A Few Good Men (1952) by teeyutes.
-A Few Good Men (1952) has 21 roles, including Lieutenant (junior grade) Daniel Kaffee, Judge (Colonel) Julius Alexander Randolph, and Colonel Nathan R. Jessup.
+A Few Good Men (1952) has 21 roles, including Colonel Nathan R. Jessup, Lieutenant (junior grade) Daniel Kaffee, and Judge (Colonel) Julius Alexander Randolph.

 Supporters (1)